 - Lifting or holding paws off the ground

 In extreme cases, hypothermia is possible.
 Signs include prolonged lethargy, shivering that won’t stop, stumbling, and even loss of consciousness.
 If you notice any of these signs, you should seek veterinary treatment immediately.

 Limit time outside

 It's not always a matter of what’s too cold, but how long your pet is exposed to the cold.
 A quick bathroom break likely won’t harm your pet, but during the winter, your pet should be spending the majority of the season inside with you.
 You should never keep your dog tied up outside during the winter months, and outdoor cats should be brought inside.
 Cats along with small, sick and short-haired dogs are more at risk of getting too cold and may require extra care.

 Keep your pet's paws protected

-Bundle up to help keep your pets warm
+Bundle up and stay dry to help keep your pet warm

+Pet parents should always be mindful when traveling with their pet.
 Car safety is important during all times of the year and winter is no exception.
-Naturally, cats and kittens like a warm environment, so make sure to check your engine before you start your car.
-Also, whenever traveling with your pet in the car, make sure to secure your cat or dog with a crate or harness.
-Further, you may encounter additional winter hazards on the road like ice, snow and traffic.
-It's a good idea to keep an emergency kit in the car for these situations.
+You’re more likely to encounter additional hazards on the road like ice and snow during the winter, so whenever traveling with your pet in the car, make sure to secure your pet with a crate or harness.
+It's also always a good idea to keep an emergency kit in the car for any situations that might arise.

-You want to enjoy everything the season has to offer with your furry friends.
-While you prepare for the season, the unexpected can happen.
-If your pet does become sick or injured, you want to get your furry family member the medical care they need.
+Whether your pet likes to romp around in the snow, eat it or avoid the cold all-together, the unexpected can happen.
+If your pet becomes sick or injured, your furry family member deserves the best medical care.
 Consider how pet medical insurance can be there for your pet when they need it most.